NetApp/CodeEasy/README.md

 In order to be able to utilize CodeEasy Toolkit the following is required:

 - cDot 8.2 or later (7-mode is not supported)
+  NOTE: ONTAP9.0 and later introduces an option to change user and group ownership of the clone.
+        This eliminates the need for a host based chown process.

 - NetApp Manageability Software Development Kit (NMSDK) 5.3.x or later

 ****************************************